- Intangible heritage

 She is the author of more than 40 publications on research of traditional culture of Eastern Podillia of the 2nd half of the 19th and the early 20th centuries, agrarian culture of the Vinnytsia area, ethnic and social, demographical, historical and cultural processes in the region in the 2nd half of the 20th and the beginning of the 21st centuries.

+Subsequent generations of masters made their individual influences and innovations in the ornamentation of Bubniv's painting, developing and enriching it.
 The tradition of the ornamental painting of Bubnivka ceramics has been formed in the middle of 19th century due to the works of such potters as Ahafon Herasymenko and his sons Iakym and Iakiv.
 People of Bubnivka retell that Agafon, in some steps, made such a dish that a child could fit there.
 His sons Iakym and Iakiv were the most famous potters in Bubnivka history.
 They worked all the time together.
 While one of the brothers was creating the shape of the product on the potter’s wheel, the other painted the ceramics.

 The same way of pottery production was typical for other families too.
 Men made shapes of pottery and women mostly painted.